VanDang003/IBM-HR-Analytics-Project/README.md

 ## Guide to Files
 * [Exploratory Data File](Code/Exploratory%20Data%20Analysis/EDA%20Notebook.ipynb) | Analysis into the datasets and variable interactions
+* Initial Model for Progress Report - Random Forest, GLM
+* Age Group Focused Modelling - Post Progress Report
+  * Runs were conducted using different age ranges, but the deviations from our initial model were found to be minimal.
+* Category Group Focused Modelling - Post Progress Report
+  * A regression was performed on the variables based on their category groupings.
+However, these models did not yield satisfactory predictive results.
+* Cross Fold Focused Modelling - Post Progress Report
+  * K-fold cross-validation was implemented to enhance the model's performance.
+This process involved the removal of several variables with lower scores to refine the model's predictive capabilities.

 ## How to run files